Wondering Where the Bathrooms in Rome are? How to Use Them? Read This to Find Out!

 Could it be all that rushing water?

-Well, the Trevi Fountain may be one of the most difficult places to spot a bathroom in Rome.
+Well, the Trevi Fountain may be one of the most difficult places to locate a bathroom in Rome.

 But on just about each of the little streets leading in every direction from the fountain, you can find a bar.